jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Normal distribution

-A sum of random variables converge to the normal distribution (see the central limit theorem below)
+A sum of random variables converge to the normal distribution (see the central limit theorem below).
+The z-score of x is $\frac{x-\mu}{\sigma}$

 ### t-distribution

-For small samples, and with unknown $\sigma$, use the t-distribution instead of the normal distribution
+For small samples, and with unknown $\sigma$, use the t-distribution instead of the normal distribution.
+The t-score of x is the same as the z-score.

 ### chi-square distribution

 The chi-square distribution with $k$ degrees of freedom is the distribution for the sum of the square of $k$ standard normal distributions.
+The variance of a normally distributed

 ### F-distribution